cflin338/stock_dash_platform/README.md

 - Displays historical candle-stick plot
 - Displays various options available for specified date
 - Calculates and displays option price, option greeks for specific contract
-- Plots specified options and possible profit outcomes along with normal distribution
+- Plots specified options and possible profit outcomes along with normal distribution for both buying and selling
 - Profit assumption is that option will be exercised (or left alone) at/until expiration date and no earlier
 - Displays expected profit margin utilizing normal distribution
 - Pulls historical/daily mentions via google, overlaid onto candle-stock plot